-Point Poin Description and Comments This Dashboard sends the Orchestrator all the changes in Dashboard-T-Da-Or Os-Ma service parameters.
-The Orchestrator sends the Dashboard Orchestrator all the service monitoring information.
-SLA The SLA management module sends the Orchestrator the management SLA agreement.
-The Orchestrator communicates SLA-T-SI-Or Os-Ma modulerelated metrics to the management module so that the Orchestrator latter can check SLA compliance Accounting The Orchestrator sends the Accounting module all the module-T-Ac-Or Os-Ma resource usage information.
-Orchestrator The Brokerage module sends the Orchestrator all the Brokerage service compositions information.
-The Orchestrator sends module-T-Br-Or Os-Ma the Brokerage module information on all the available Orchestrator VNFs.
+Interfacing entities T-NOVA Reference Point name ETSI NFV Relevant Reference Point Description and Comments Dashboard- Orchestrator T-Da-Or Os-Ma This Dashboard sends the Orchestrator all the service composition information triggered by the SP as well as the service instantiation order by the customer.
+The Orchestrator sends the Dashboard all the service monitoring information.
+SLA management module- Orchestrator T-SI-Or Os-Ma The SLA management module sends the Orchestrator the SLA agreement.
+The Orchestrator communicates SLA- related metrics to the management module so that the latter can check SLA compliance Accounting module- Orchestrator T-Ac-Or Os-Ma The Orchestrator sends the Accounting module all the service track information.